 P.S.
 I never got a bonus assignment, so can you.

 Your 3 essential weapons

-Each week (usually Wednessday) you receive a bunch of assignments all of which you have to submit within 7 days (next Wednessday).
+Each week (usually Wednesday) you receive a bunch of assignments all of which you have to submit within 7 days (next Wednesday).
 Each of these assignments is clearly described and has an estimated duration which is surprisingly accurate - use it to your advantage.

 You pretty much have two options: